mboogerd/hello-haskell/README.md

 -- Some type
 newtype ZipList2 a = ZipList2 { getZipList2 :: [a] } deriving (Show, Eq)

--- Typeclass instance definitions; Our ZipList is a Applicative Functor instance Functor ZipList2 where fmap f (ZipList2 a) = ZipList2 $ fmap f a
+-- Typeclass instance definitions; Our ZipList is an Applicative Functor instance Functor ZipList2 where fmap f (ZipList2 a) = ZipList2 $ fmap f a